Small Wedding Photographer in Oregon

 With me, you get more than a lens—you get a steady hand, a soft nudge, a quiet cheer in your corner.
 Because your wedding shouldn’t feel like a performance.
 It should feel like home.

-When my husband and I started planning our wedding, my dream was to read vows together in Italy—just the two of us—then make it official here in Oregon with our kids by our side and a quiet dinner to celebrate with our closest family.
-Simple, sweet, and focused on what mattered most.
+When my husband and I started planning our wedding, my original dream was simple: read our vows together in Italy—just the two of us—then come home to Oregon and make it official with our kids beside us and a quiet dinner with our closest family.
+Something small, meaningful, and centered on the people who mattered most.

 Your day doesn’t have to check every box.
 It just has to feel like you.